 Technology has made quickly accessing information easy and our attention spans have shortened because of it.
 Long, pre-recorded webinars are no longer an effective method for training talent.
 HR professionals have to start looking at new ways to keep employees engaged in a fast-paced world.
-Microlearning is the new hot topic and provides a solution, but with all trainings, you have to make sure your content is impactful and relevant to the material.
+Microlearning is the new hot topic and provides a solution, but with all training, you have to make sure your content is impactful and relevant to the material.
 Here are our top 5 formats of microlearning that could change the way you look at training.

 1. Quick videos

 Graphs, flow charts, timelines, and comparison lists are all ways to present information in an infographic.
-The point is convey information at a quick glance and graphics are the best way to do that.
+The point is to convey information at a quick glance and graphics are the best way to do that.
 If someone needs to know how many steps are involved in a process, an infographic displaying a flowchart could be the most effective method